msprev/panzer/README.rst

 `pandoc <http://johnmacfarlane.net/pandoc/index.html>`__.
 Styles provide a way to set nearly all options for a pandoc document with one line ('I want this document to be treated as an article/CV/notes/letter').
-You can think of styles as one level up in abstraction from a pandoc template.
+You can think of styles as a level up in abstraction from a pandoc template.
 Styles are combinations of templates, metadata settings, and instructions to run filters, postprocessors, preflight and postflight scripts.
 These can be customised on a per writer and per document basis.
 Styles can be combined and can bear inheritance relations to each other.